Beau Brummell: Stage and cinema

 In the United States, Brummell's life was dramatised in an 1890 stage play in four acts by Clyde Fitch with Richard Mansfield as Brummell.
 This in turn was adapted for the 1924 film Beau Brummel, with John Barrymore and Mary Astor.
 Another play about him, authored by Bertram P Matthews, is only remembered because it had incidental music written for it by Edward Elgar.
 When it was staged at the Theatre Royal, Birmingham in November 1928, Elgar himself conducted the orchestra on its first night.
 With the exception of the minuet, Elgar's orchestral score subsequently disappeared and the manuscript has never been located.
 Brummell's later years were the setting for Ron Hutchinson's 2001 two-character play The Beau (originally Beau Brummell), which, following a UK national tour, played for one month at Theatre Royal Haymarket, starring Peter Bowles as Brummell.

 Earlier movies included a 10-minute film by the Vitagraph Company of America (1913), based on a Booth Tarkington story, and Beau Brummell and his Bride, a short comedy made by the Edison Company in the same year.
 In 1937, there was a radio drama on Lux Radio Theater with Robert Montgomery as Brummell.
 A further film, Beau Brummell, was made in 1954 with Stewart Granger playing the title role, Peter Ustinov as the Prince of Wales, and Elizabeth Taylor as Lady Patricia Belham.
-There were also two television dramas: the sixty-minute So war Herr Brummell (Süddeutscher Rundfunk, 1967) and the UK's Beau Brummell: This Charming Man (2006).
+There were also two television dramas: the sixty-minute German So war Herr Brummell (Süddeutscher Rundfunk, 1967) and the UK's Beau Brummell: This Charming Man (2006).

 In 1931, there was a French three-act operetta, Brummell, composed by Reynaldo Hahn to a libretto by Rip and Robert Dieudonné.
 This featured Brummell as the main character in a fabricated story of a rural courtship which saw occasional performance in later years.
 This was later broadcast by Radio-Lille (1963).